KineticTactic/auto-class-joiner/README.md

 The program should start from the next boot.
 It should display a notification if it started successfully.

+### Linux

+I have full faith that you know what you are doing.

 ## Configuration

 -   Open the folder where you unzipped the folder